radhagummuluri/EmployeeManagement/README.md

 - Add authentication/authorization feature.
 - Have seperate secure micro service for employee management (CRUD operations) and another microservice for payroll preview calculation, so that each service can be containerized and the application can scale better.
-- Add caching using Redis to cache data that does not change much and can be used across micro-services.
+- Add caching using Redis to cache data/api calls that do not change much and can be used across micro-services.
 - Add logging to splunk/stackify for non development environments.
 - Add integration tests to test the microservice webapis.